Tomodoro/youtube-viewer/README.md

 # youtube-viewer (for Windows)
-A lightweight application for searching and playing videos from YouTube.
+A lightweight application for searching and playing videos from YouTube

-All credits go to [`youtube-viewer`](https://github.com/trizen/youtube-viewer).
+All credits go to Trizen's [`youtube-viewer`](https://github.com/trizen/youtube-viewer).

 ### youtube-viewer
 * command-line interface to Youtube